Running a hotel is tough. I think that we can all agree on that.

 I think that it is safe to say that some pretty cool things have come from PayPal.
 Tesla Motors, LinkedIn, Palantir Technologies, SpaceX, YouTube, Yelp, are just a few.
 Why is this?

-Well Peter Thiel, who was one of the co-founders of PayPal says that it is about creating businesses that do something new.
-It's not about copying businesses, but about going from Zero to One.
+Well, Peter Thiel, who was one of the co-founders of PayPal, says that it is about creating businesses that do something new.
+It's not about copying companies, but about going from Zero to One.
 He states that when going from Zero to One, you must focus on making your business monopolistic.
-That way you cannot be easily replicated, and you can shift consumer behavior.
+That way, you cannot be easily replicated, and you can shift consumer behavior.

-He makes this justification, by saying that capitalism & competition are opposites.
-Forward thinking readers with a love for business strategy will enjoy this book.
+He makes this justification by saying that capitalism & competition are opposites.
+Forward-thinking readers with love for business strategy will enjoy this book.

 How to Win Friends and Influence People - 291 pages